Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Preliminaries and data

-\theoremtextbf{Distribution-Augmented Features.} Basic statistics alone omit nuanced distributional shapes.
-To address this, we estimate scaled Beta distribution parameters \(\alpha_i, \beta_i\) for each event-artist pair over \([\text{Min}i, \text{Max}_i]\) (Section \ref{sec:estimation}).
-These parameters enrich the feature vector:
+\topicstart{Distribution-augmented features:} Basic statistics alone omit nuanced distributional shapes.
+To address this, we estimate scaled beta distribution parameters $\alpha_i, \beta_i$ for each event-artist pair over $[\text{Min}_i, \text{Max}_i]$ (Section \ref{sec:estimation}).
+These parameters enrich the feature vector and yield the dataset: